Building a prototype Dual Detector VNA

 Getting closer to completion of the VNA board

-Oh, boy!
 What a nice feeling when after many late night testing and tweaking, desoldering the components and soldering them back onto the board, making thousands of Google queries, time comes to move on.
-All removed during multiple tests components are now back where they belong to, the shack desk is clean and ready to receive a fresh pile of jumper wires, bobbins of solder and flux bottles, and the DigiKey guys started to forget who you were.
+All removed during multiple tests components are now back where they belong to, the shack desk is clean and ready to receive a fresh pile of jumper wires, bobbins of solder and flux bottles.

 Same approach was used with the N2PK VNA dual detector board.
 In addition to the SIP row connectors existed in the original design, I wanted to interface the RF signals by terminating them on the board with the SMA or SMB type RF connectors.
 The benefits received were hard to overestimate, especially when working around the enclosure.
 The board now is pretty much finished, and I posted a few pictures of it below.
 You may find a few extra components installed, and a few of them missing, but that were the ones needed only for the experimentation, or which were not critical to my use, such as the master oscillator buffer IC and its output connector, which I did not install at all.